inyo-gov/revegetation-projects/README.md

 ## Overview

 This project involves the evaluation of the Los Angeles Department of Water and Power's (LADWP) "Revegetation Monitoring Report for Land Removed from Irrigation" for Laws Parcels 090, 095, 129, and Abandoned Land Parcel 094.
-The goal is to determine if the revegetation efforts meet the specified goals outlined in the 2003 plan.
+The goal is to determine if the revegetation efforts meet the specified quantitative cover and composition goals outlined in the 2003 plan.

 ## Background